noisedaddy/blexr-employee-management/readme.md

 ## App Usage
 - Login as admin@admin.com/123456
 - Add new User and assign `"employee"` role to him/her
+- New user will receive email with confirmation link which takes him/her to the landing page where he can log in.
 - Log in as new user in different browser and go to the `Requests` sidebar to be able to send work-from-home requests
 - Go to the `Requests` sidebar logged as `admin` and `Approve/Reject` requests
 - This boilerplate has two roles (`administrator` and `employee`) with 3 permissions (`users_manage`,`notification_manage`,`notification_view`);